-CI4100 Programming 1 Staff Name Room Extension Contact email and consultation hours Module leader Paul Neve (PN) SB3034 67041 paul@kingston.ac.uk Office hours may differ from week to week due to variations in timetabled classes.
-Consult Studyspace for the most up to date details.
+CI4100 Programming 1 Staff Name Room Phone Contact email and consultation hours Module leader Paul Neve (PN) SB3013 020 8417 7041 KU Ext: 67041 paul@kingston.ac.uk Consultation hours: Thursday 10am-noon Friday 10am-noon

-Teaching schedule information You will be able to access your timetable for the 2015/16 academic year via the University mobile app or via OSIS (the Online Student Information System).
-More information on all aspects of timetabling can be found on the MyTimetable pages on MyKingston. · · · · · · · · · · · · · · · · · · ·
+Teaching schedule information You will be able to access your timetable for the 2016/17 academic year via the University mobile app or via OSIS (the Online Student Information System).
+More information on all aspects of timetabling can be found on the MyTimetable pages on MyKingston.